Group-1-pro/.github/README.md

      - When I click on a volunteer opportunity, I should see its details.
      - I can click on the "Apply" button to submit my application for that opportunity.

-3. [Add more user stories as needed]

 ## Software Requirements
-[Include the software requirements for your project here.
-For example:]

 - **Functional Requirements:**
   - User registration and login system.
   - Volunteer opportunity listing and details display.